cjpatton/store/c/README.md

 ```$ make && sudo make install && sudo ldconfig```

-This builds a file called libstruct.so and moves it to /usr/local/lib and copies
+This builds a file called libstruct.so and moves it to `/usr/local/lib` and copies
-the header files to /usr/local/include/struct.
-(It creates this directory if it
+the header files to `/usr/local/include/struct`.
-doesn't exist.)

 TODO
 ----